Do not use in known cases of hypersensitivity to tetracyclines or to any of the excipients.

 Chickens:

-Eggs: Not for authorised use in laying birds producing eggs for human consumption.
+Eggs: Not for use in laying birds producing eggs for human consumption.

-Do not use within 4 weeks of onset of the laying period.
+Do not use within 4 weeks before the start of the laying period.